The techno-utopian visions of Google and Facebook are dead. What comes next?

 The choice to pay for these services with our private data is what created the monster.
 Social media companies are funded through advertising, and advertisers are their true customers.
 They have no specific interest in our well-being, other than the risk it poses to their business.
 They aren’t particularly evil, but as a system they are single-minded in the exploitation of our attention.
 Too much of our daily experience is now dominated by systems that are mining our information and our time to get us to buy things.

-The egalitarian vision of a Techno Utopia lost its way.
+The egalitarian vision of a techno-utopia lost its way.
 Immense wealth and power has been conferred on a few parties currently in control of our computing future.
 We handed over our future to a few billionaire kids in Silicon Valley.
-Even as they earn billions from systems that are productivity suckers, and spread lies that are destroying our democracy, we feel helpless to their pervasive presence and influence.
+Even as they earn billions from systems that are productivity suckers and spread lies that are destroying our democracy, we feel helpless to their pervasive presence and influence.

 The backlash is forming, with public figures using their platforms to fight.
 As is a neo-Luddite movement, where the knee-jerk reaction is to deny any place for technology.
 We obviously need a new vision to help us think about technology’s role in our lives.